atlantishealthcare/aws-serverless-retry/README.md

     Reads message from Queue, Sends message to destination topic and Deletes message from Queue.
     - This function only processes message which are of type JSON.
 Any failures in processing will leave the message in queue.
-    - Once message maxRetryAttempt is reached, it is send to failure topic instead
+    - Once message maxRetryAttempt is reached, it will be sent to failure topic instead of retry topic
     ```javascript
     let ASR = require("aws-serverless-retry");
-    let SQS = ASR.SQS;
+    let SQSService = ASR.SQS;
     let region = "us-west-2";
-    let sqsService = new SNS.SQSService(region);
+    let sqsService = new SQSService(region);

     let queueName = "queue-name"; //Required.Should be a valid queue name
     let maxNumberOfMessagesToRead = 6; //Required.
 Can be any number between 1 to 10.
-    let readConfigFromMessage = false; //Accepts either true/false.
+    let readConfigFromMessage = true; //Accepts either true/false.
-    //If false config values are retrieved from message body.
+    //If true config values are retrieved from message body.
     //Example: message.asrConfig = {
     //    retryTopicName: "",
     //    failureTopicName: "",
     //    maxRetryAttempts: 2
     // }
-    //If true config values are retrieved from sqsConfig which is passed as parameter
+    //If false config values are retrieved from sqsConfig which is passed as parameter
     //Example: sqsConfig : {
     //    retryTopicName: "",
     //    failureTopicName: "",